September 23, 2021

 Recently, bus electrification technology has improved, making it cheaper and more efficient.
 With longer battery life, technology is easier to scale.
 The total cost of ownership has dropped and continues to drop, making them electric buses financially competitive with diesel and gas powered buses.

 Buses move people.
 Worldwide, more people travel by buses than any other form of transportation – meaning the electrification of this mode can greatly impact people’s quality of life while also addressing climate change.
 Battery powered buses (BEBs) are fully electric buses with battery-powered electric motor systems.
 These buses have been most commonly used in China but their popularity is increasing with technology improvements and competitive pricing.
-This week ITDP has published a guide to Electrifying Bus Fleets, From Santiago to Shenzhen: How Electric Buses are Moving Cities.
+In 2021, ITDP published a guide to Electrifying Bus Fleets, From Santiago to Shenzhen: How Electric Buses are Moving Cities.